ESPN to show X Games in virtual reality

 Now you'll be able to see BMX street stud Chad Kerley flip, twist and spin all over your head in virtual reality.

-ESPN will be streaming part of its X Games in VR for the first time starting Thursday.
+ESPN will stream part of its X Games in VR for the first time starting Thursday.
 The sports network is teaming up with Samsung to show the event in Minneapolis using 360-degree cameras to 48 countries across the globe.

 Fans can catch the BMX Street, Skateboard Vert and Skateboard Street Amateurs competitions using the Gear VR headset.